thejud/text-processing-cookbook/README.md

      01
      10

+If you want to capture both the header and the sorted body, use the command-block/subshell technique:

+    ( head -2 data; tail +3 data | sort -nr ) > data.sorted

 ### put data into a specific number of columns with pr

 The pr command is used to format text files for printing, and it has a large set of options.
 It can also be used to do some useful things for display.
+Unlike `rs`, it is standard on nearly every linux system.

 Note that the -t option is required to skip the unwanted page header that is intended for print output.